“It was a hell hole… I don’t want to remember it.” —John Boswell

 We continued to set up our bunks and pile our clothes on the bunk.
 Then, we met an older fellow in uniform which was our chief in charge.
 He was our mother, father, brother, minister and whatever else we wanted.
 We soon learned he wasn’t any of those but our trainer and that he was.
 He had retired and volunteered to come back and be a boot pusher.
 He was in his early 60’s and hard as nails.

 I got through boot camp and somehow got picked to be a medic.
-I went to San Diego to corp school, to Great Lakes for duty (working in the hospital).
+I went to San Diego to corps school, to Great Lakes for duty (working in the hospital).
 One day, we were all assembled in a large hall for the normal group training and at the close of class they asked for volunteers for field medical school, so I took it.
-Wasn’t long before I got orders to Camp Lejeune, N.C. for school.
+Wasn’t long before I got orders to Camp Lejeune, North Carolina for school.
 Marine boot camp till noon and medical school in the afternoon.
 Afternoon was 12-8 pm.
 8 to 5 next morning was yours.
 That was a tough school but good.

 Remember this was wartime and no time was wasted.
 Finished and a troop train to the west coast.
-I was an e-4 at that time and first job of responsibility, the “doc” of three cars – the one in front and the one behind and assistant to the sergeant in charge of the same area.
+I was an E-4 at that time and first job of responsibility, the “doc” of three cars – the one in front and the one behind and assistant to the sergeant in charge of the same area.
 On the train we had our mess hall — 2 meals a day — and about a week from the east coast to west.
 The marines were taught to look out for the medic, he may save your life and did a number of times later on.

 Anyway we got to the west coast and no time was wasted getting us aboard ship and on our way as replacement personnel in the Pacific.
 Again you’re a medic and there are many troops on board with one more problem “sea sickness.”
 That trip took us to Guadalcanal.
 When we arrived that island was secured months ago so 22 of us medics caught a ship to Guam to the third “mar” division.
 We all felt better now that we were assigned to an outfit.